Championship Tables 2014

 - The final winner takes a handicap in the Grand National and if they get into a scoring position they score double points.

-- If a final winner completes the Grand National race distance they get five bonus points.
+- If a final winner completes the Grand National race distance but finishes outside the places they get five points.

 - A new ruling since 2011 is that lower graders (White and Yellow grades) are allowed to take part in more than one heat.
 If they get into the placings in their first heat they score Heat points.
-If they get into the placings in their second Heat they get Consolation points except at Coventry where they have a Whites and Yellows race as part of the format.
+If they get into the placings in their second Heat they get Consolation points.